 Explore strategies to become a more effective, culturally responsive mentor, and discuss mentoring challenges as they arise

 Use the principles of improv theater to improve your communication in multiple contexts and audiences, including talking with colleagues, presenting your research, and teaching in the classroom.

-This free 8-week Massive Open Online Course will provide future and current STEM faculty with an introduction to evidence-based STEM teaching practices.
+This free, 8-week, asynchronous online course will provide future and current STEM faculty with an introduction to evidence-based STEM teaching practices.